 For example, many marketing photos appear on oddly shaped objects.
 Or in random places which don’t fit a standard photo size.

-Or, the photography can be a brand identity asset, like the photo of Queen Victoria on this Bombay Sapphire label.
+Or, it could be a brand identity asset, like Queen Victoria’s photo on this Bombay Sapphire label.

-Photos can also be printed on all sorts of materials.
-Anything from a paper label on a bottle of booze to being used on a T-shirt design.
-You need to understand what impact this “location” will have on how the photos are seen by the customer.
+You can also print photos on all sorts of materials.
+Anything from paper labels to T-shirts.
+You have to understand what impact this “location” will have on how the customer sees the photos.

 Another common location challenge is where photos have to work in a small space.

-Don’t just look at in the desktop view, or on a large screen at the agency’s office.
+Don’t just look at it on a desktop or large screen at the agency’s office.
 Look at it on a tablet and mobile too.
-Because that’s how your customer will most likely see it.
+That’s how your customer will most likely see it.

 Going the other way, some photos need to work on a LARGE scale.

-For example, 48 and 96 sheet billboards.
-These need high-res photos to be clear, and to stand out from the crowd in busy locations.
+For example, 48 and 96-sheet billboards.
+These need high-res, high-quality photos to be clear, and to stand out in busy locations.

-When evaluating these types of photos, you need to think about different location questions.
+When evaluating these types of photos, you have different location questions.

-What it’ll look like from a distance, for example.
-How it’ll look at different angles.
+For example, what it’ll look like from a distance.
+How it’ll look from different angles.
 Or in different lighting conditions.
-What will people notice if they only see it for a few seconds?
+What people will notice if they only see it for a few seconds.

-Again, the photographer can often help by creating mock-ups of these different locations and situations.
+Again, the photographer can help by mocking up these locations and situations.
 That helps a lot when evaluating these types of photos.
 It’s also faster and cheaper than putting up a real billboard advert.

 When will it be seen?